Ronald Gene Simmons: Post-trial interview and hearings

+Arkansas Attorney General Steve Clark and attorneys in the Simmons case all agreed on May 13 that Simmons could not be forced to appeal the murder conviction.
+Defense Attorney John Harris said that he had known Simmons wanted the death penalty since shortly after he first visited with him about the case.
+Dr. Lew Neal, a defense psychiatrist who had testified on Thursday, said in documents filed on May 13 that Simmons went to trial solely to increase the likelihood that he would be executed, and that Simmons went to trial rather than plead guilty because only a jury could impose the death penalty in Arkansas.
+Potentially, Simmons could have been executed before the second trial, then scheduled for July 14, on charges that he killed 14 members of his family.
+Under Arkansas law in 1988, an execution date could not be set earlier than 30 days after the sentence was imposed.
+Clark said an outside party could intervene on Simmons' behalf to halt the execution and that he fully expected it, adding that he didn't expect it to succeed.
+Attorney John Harris said that he and "Doc" Irwin would have to prepare to defend Simmons because of the possibility Simmons might change his mind about not appealing.

-Simmons said, "Death is not to be feared." in a May 15 two-hour interview with a reporter from the Russellville Courier-Democrat.
+Simmons said, "Death is not to be feared," in a May 15 two-hour interview with a reporter from the Russellville Courier-Democrat.
 "It is what comes before death" that is to be feared.
-"I have no doubts that this (death sentence) is right, but I won't believe it until it happens."
+"I have no doubts that this [death sentence] is right, but I won't believe it until it happens."
 Refusing to answer anything about what happened at his home, he criticized the criminal justice system, saying those who need punishment don't get it.
-Describing himself as an introvert, he said he didn't answer all questions when he was examined at the State Hospital.
+Describing himself as an introvert, he stated that he didn't answer all the questions during his examination at the State Hospital.

 On May 16, Judge Patterson found Simmons to be of sound mind and could waive his right to appeal.
 Patterson issued an order for Simmons to be executed by lethal injection at 11 a.m.
 June 27.
+Attorney Robert E. "Doc" Irwin told the court that there were grounds for appeal and that Simmons had been advised against waiving his right to an appeal.

-Calling his sentence "proper punishment for the crime," Simmons told the judge he would not try to stop the execution.
-"I arrived at my decision in regard to the proper punishment on Dec.
-28 and don't hold your breath for me to change it.
+Calling his sentence "proper punishment for the crime," Simmons told the judge he would not try to stop the execution, stating that "I arrived at my decision in regard to the proper punishment on December 28, and don't hold your breath for me to change it."
 Simmons told Patterson he had decided to seek execution on the day of the shooting spree.

 Judge Patterson reminded Simmons that "any time prior to execution, you have the right to change your mind and appeal."
 Simmons told the court that his decision was made the day of the shootings in Russellville and that he wouldn't change his mind.